 In Magento Open Source, only one master database is used.

-Magento Commerce uses three master databases and a configurable number of slave databases for replication.
-Magento Commerce has a single interface for database connections, resulting in faster performance and better scalability.
+Adobe Commerce uses three master databases and a configurable number of slave databases for replication.
+Adobe Commerce has a single interface for database connections, resulting in faster performance and better scalability.

 Because of the way the split database performance solution is designed, your custom code and installed components cannot do any of the following:

-- Write directly to the database (instead, you must use the Magento Commerce database interface)
+- Write directly to the database (instead, you must use the Adobe Commerce database interface)

 - Use JOINs that affect the sales or quote databases